 - Computed tomography (CT).
-This imaging procedure uses a combination of X-rays and computer technology to produce horizontal, or axial images (often called slices) of the brain.
+This imaging test uses X-rays and a computer to make horizontal, or axial images (often called slices) of the brain.
 CT scans are more detailed than general X-rays.

-- Electroencephalogram (EEG), a test that measures electrical activity in the brain
+- Electroencephalogram (EEG).
+This test measures electrical activity in the brain

 - Magnetic resonance imaging (MRI).
-This diagnostic procedure uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of the brain.
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of the brain.

 - Neuropsychological assessments.
-These tests can help distinguish vascular dementia from other types of dementia and Alzheimer's.
+These tests can help sort out vascular dementia from other types of dementia and Alzheimer's.